 There’s no ‘one size fits all’ solution when it comes to deciding what to do with your pension pot when you retire.
 You’ll need to weigh up the various choices carefully and think about whether you’d prefer a regular guaranteed income, or prefer a more flexible approach where you take money out as and when you need it.
 You might like both these options, and choose to use a combination of both, so that you have some guaranteed income, whilst leaving the remainder of your pension invested.
 It’s worth seeking professional advice before making any decisions, so that you can be certain you’ve made the right choice.

 Are you thinking about how you’ll take an income from your pension, or have you already chosen one or more of the options outlined above?
 We’d be interested in hearing from you.
-You can get in touch by emailing [email protected] or post a comment below.
+You can join the money conversation on the Rest Less community or leave a comment below.